-already chosen not to participate in public benefit programs for fear of damaging their immigration status.
-DHS has also acknowledged that the losses of benefits resulting from the Rule could lead to "[w]orse health outcomes," "[i]ncreased use of emergency rooms and urgent care as a method of primary health care due to delayed treatment"; "[i]ncreased prevalence of communicable diseases"; "[i]ncreased rates of poverty and housing instability"; and "[r]educed productivity and educational attainment," among other dire harms.
-In fact, numerous studies cited in public comments on the proposed Rule have shown that DHS's estimates drastically understate the harm the Rule will cause.
+5. The harm the Rule will cause is not limited to future denials of green card status.
+Far from it.
+As defendants concede-and intend-the Rule will also likely cause hundreds of thousands of immigrants annually not to access benefits to which they are lawfully entitled.
+Since press reports surfaced in January 2017 of a draft Executive Order directing DHS to adopt a broadened definition of "public charge," large numbers of noncitizens have already chosen not to participate in public benefit programs for fear of damaging their immigration status.
+DHS has also acknowledged that the losses of benefits resulting from the Rule could lead to "[w]orse health outcomes," "[i]ncreased use of emergency rooms and urgent care as a method of primary health care due to delayed treatment"; "[i]ncreased prevalence of communicable diseases"; "[i]ncreased rates of poverty and housing instability"; and "[r]educed productivity and educational attainment," among other dire harms.5 In fact, numerous studies cited in public comments on the proposed Rule have shown that DHS's estimates drastically understate the harm the Rule will cause.6

 6. Nothing in the INA justifies or authorizes the Rule.
 On the contrary, the Rule is inconsistent with the language of the Act and with more than a century of judicial precedent and administrative practice.
 As DHS has admitted, "[a] series of administrative decisions after passage of the [INA] clarified . . . that receipt of welfare would not, alone, lead to a finding of likelihood of becoming a public charge."
 83 Fed.
 Reg. at 51,125.
-Consistent with these decisions and the settled meaning of "public charge," USCIS's predecessor agency, the Immigration and Naturalization Service ("INS"), determined in 1999 that "mere receipt of public assistance, by itself, will not lead to a public charge finding."
-INS's 1999 published field guidance (the "Field Guidance"), which has been in effect for more than 20 years, expressly excluded from public charge consideration receipt of such supplemental noncash benefits as Medicaid and SNAP, thus permitting intending immigrants who were not primarily
+Consistent with these decisions and the settled meaning of "public charge," USCIS's predecessor agency, the Immigration and Naturalization Service ("INS"), determined in 1999 that "mere receipt of public assistance, by itself, will not lead to a public charge finding."7 INS's 1999 published field guidance (the "Field Guidance"), which has been in effect for more than 20 years, expressly excluded from public charge consideration receipt of such supplemental noncash benefits as Medicaid and SNAP, thus permitting intending immigrants who were not primarily dependent on cash assistance to obtain crucial health or other services for themselves and their families without losing eligibility for green cards.8

-&lt;sup>4 Inadmissibility on Public Charge Grounds, 83 Fed.
+5 Inadmissibility on Public Charge Grounds, 83 Fed.
 Reg.
 51,114, 51,270 (proposed Oct.
 10, 2018) (to be codified at 8 C.F.R. pts.
 103, 212, 213, 214, 245, 248).

-&lt;sup>5 E.g., California Immigrant Policy Center, Comment, at 3 (Dec.
+6 E.g., California Immigrant Policy Center, Comment, at 3 (Dec.
 10, 2018).
 Throughout this Complaint, public comments on the proposed Rule will be cited by referring to the name of the organization or individual that submitted them.